jcftang/jcftang.github.com/source/about/index.markdown

   network and clusters.
 Administration and configuration of various SAN storage systems.
 * Expert with MySQL, PostgreSQL.
 Experience with OracleDB.
-* Configuration management with cfengine2, puppet and cdist.
+* Configuration management with ansible, saltstack, cfengine2, puppet and cdist.
 * Packaging of software with .deb, .rpm and other packaging systems.
+* Cobbler for baremetal installations.

 #### Miscellaneous